mi8/Challenge/README.md

 ## 3. Resolve the puzzle

-- Create a page to find a number between 1 and 50 000 in less than 20 try
+- Create a page to find a number between 1 and 50 000 in less than 20 tries
-- Call the local API and show the result in the app waiting a second between each call to see the algorithm work
+- Call the local API and show the result in the app

 ## 4. Call the Azure function